semgrep/semgrep-docs/docs/semgrep-sc/sc-glossary.md

 ## Package registry

 A package registry stores dependencies and provides a means to upload or download dependencies.
-Each programming language has its own separate registry such as npm for Javascript and PyPi for Python.
+Each programming language has its own separate registry such as npm for JavaScript and PyPI for Python.

 ## Reachable finding (and reachable vulnerability)